At cautious Toyota, low risk rules even as profit booms

 After recovering from a damaging safety recall in 2010 and a huge earthquake in 2011 in Japan that disrupted supply chains, Toyota booked record group-wide sales of 9.7 million vehicles in 2012, beating General Motors Co (GM.N) and Volkswagen AG (VOWG_p.DE).

-On Wednesday, Fuji Heavy Industries Ltd (7270.T), which makes Subaru cars, booked record annual operating profit of 120 billion yen for the year ended in March, more than double last year’s figure.
-The company also announced a plan to spend $400 million on expanding capacity in the United States, its biggest market.
+On Wednesday, Fuji Heavy Industries Ltd (7270.T), which makes Subaru cars, is likely to book record annual operating profit of 120 billion yen for the year ended in March, more than double last year’s figure.
+The company is set to announce a plan to expand capacity in the United States, its biggest market.